A Linearly Convergent Conditional Gradient Algorithm with Applications to Online and Stochastic Optimization: Preliminaries

-The conditional gradient method is a simple algorithm for minimizing a smooth convex function $f$ over a convex set $\mP$ - which in this work we assume to be a polytope.
-The appeal of the method is that it is a first order interior point method - the iterates always lie inside the convex set and thus no projections are needed and the update step on each iteration simply requires to minimize a linear objective over the set.
+The conditional gradient method is a simple algorithm for minimizing a smooth and convex function $f$ over a convex set $\mP$ - which in this work we assume to be a polytope.
+The appeal of the method is that it is a first order \textit{feasible point} method, i.e., the iterates always lie inside the convex set and thus no projections are needed.
+Further more, the update step on each iteration simply requires to minimize a linear objective over the set.
 The basic algorithm is given below.

-Let $x^* = \arg\min_{x\in\mK}f(x)$.
-The convergence of algorithm \ref{alg:condgrad} is due to the following simple observation.
+Let $x^*$ denote the unique minimizer of $f$ over $\mP$ that is, $x^* = \arg\min_{x\in\mK}f(x)$.
+The convergence of algorithm \ref{alg:condgrad} is due to the following simple observations.